Love is not just a feeling—it’s a spiritual force that shapes who we become and how we treat the world. Love thrives when power struggles fade.

 binding atoms, planets, and stars” Baha'i

-In other words, love is woven into existence itself—it’s how life connects.
+In other words, true love is woven into existence itself—it is part of what gives life coherence, connection, and meaning.

 kindness and patience